02 Oct The Most Overlooked Training Variable: Training Volume

 Another great representation of this concept.
 We want to be in the Goldie Locks zone where everything is “just right” to maximize our performance gains while recovering sufficiently and avoiding injuries.

-Dr Tim Gabbett has also performed a significant amount of studies related to training volume which when looked at provides a huge body of evidence to suggest that training volume may be the most important factor when it comes to injury prevention (sorry mobility and technique fanatics but you just aren’t as important!).
+Dr Tim Gabbett has also performed a significant amount of studies related to training volume which when looked at provides evidence to suggest that training volume may be the most important factor when it comes to injury prevention (sorry mobility and technique fanatics but you just aren’t as important!).

 Okay, So Practically What Does This Mean For Me as an Athlete or Coach?